Eternal Sunshine (album): Critical reception

+Upon its release, Eternal Sunshine received critical acclaim.
 On Metacritic, which assigns a normalized score out of 100 to ratings from professional publications, Eternal Sunshine received a weighted mean score of 84, based on 19 reviews, indicating "universal acclaim".
 In a rave review, Brittany Spanos of Rolling Stone commended Eternal Sunshine for having "some of the most honest and inventive music of her career" and dubbed the album as an "instant classic".
 Various other critics, such as NMEs Nick Levine, AllMusic's Neil Z. Yeung, Clashs Emma Harrison, The Guardians Laura Snapes, and The New York Times Lindsay Zoladz, dubbed it one of Grande's stronger, most sophisticated albums yet, highlighting the perceived maturity of its subject matter.

 The album's musical tonality was often complimented.
 Harry Tafoya of Pitchfork, Moses Jeanfrancois of Beats Per Minute, Jem Aswad of Variety, and Mary Siroky of Consequence emphasized Grande's "raw", subtle and restrained vocals, which they thought focused on texture instead of showcasing her vocal range.
 Zoladz regarded Eternal Sunshine one of Grande's "texturally consistent" releases.
 In contrast, Helen Brown of The Independent found this tone rather conversational, lacking "strong melodic snags".

 A number of critics offered criticism on the album's songwriting.
 Poppie Platt of The Daily Telegraph and David Cobbald of The Line of Best Fit regarded the album a "slickly" produced pop record, albeit with some underwhelming tracks and simple lyrics.
 According to Tafoya, Grande often settles for "stock phrases or scrambles for syllables", while Siroky observed a lack of conceptual focus in the lyrics, and Green claimed some tracks to be insubstantial.
 In an unfavorable review, Robert Sona of Sputnikmusic blamed the songwriting for making the album an "unambitious" output.

 Several reviews praised Martin's production, emphasizing his stylistic influence on Eternal Sunshine.
 Sona credited Grande's "concise" team of producers—Martin, Salmanzadeh and Davidior—for helping the album feel like "a singular and shapely work of art" unlike Positions.
 Jeanfrancois considered the sound a return to 1990s' R&B, "something that has been avidly requested" by fans and critics.
 However, Slant Magazines Sal Cinquemani agreed with Platt in critiquing the album for not venturing outside Grande's familiar music styles.

-Eternal Sunshines perceived status as a "divorce album" sparked various opinions amongst critics.
+Eternal Sunshines perceived status as a "divorce album" sparked divided opinions amongst critics.
 Snapes described the album as a perceptive, "post-divorce" record.
 Tafoya opined Eternal Sunshine is not "as cohesive of a divorce record" as Adele's 30 (2021), whereas Jeanfrancois said it is "by no means a divorce album".